 What to Do If Your Significant Other Refuses to Sign a Prenup

-But your initial forays into a conversation about a prenup with your significant other haven’t gone well: in fact, they’ve made it clear that they’d refuse to sign one.
+But your initial forays into a conversation about a prenup with your significant other haven’t gone well: they’ve made it clear that they’d refuse to sign one.
 What can you do to change their mind without harming your relationship?
 Try these seven tips.

 - Ask your fiancé to hear you out.

 Communication is instrumental to any healthy relationship.
 Lovingly and gently remind your significant other that, as a committed couple, you need to be able to talk openly about the most challenging issues.
-Reassure them that you are confident that you can tackle this tough subject together.
+Reassure them that you are confident that you can tackle this challenging subject together.

 - Set a date and place for the discussion.